The Theory of Universal Graphs for Infinite Duration Games: Reductions to safety games

 \subsection{Good-for-small-games Automata}

 Good-for-small-games (GFSG) automata extend separating automata by introducing some (controlled) non-determinism.
 The main motivation for doing so is that non-deterministic automata are more succinct than deterministic ones, potentially leading to more efficient algorithms.
-The notion of good-for-small-games automata we introduce here is inspired by the notion of history-deterministic automata~\cite{HenzingerPiterman06}, and more precisely the variant called good-for-games automata used in the context of the theory of regular cost functions (\cite{Colcombet09}, see also~\cite{ColcombetF16}).
+The notion of good-for-small-games automata we introduce here is inspired by~\cite{HenzingerPiterman06}, and more precisely the variant called history-deterministic automata used in the context of the theory of regular cost functions (\cite{Colcombet09}, see also~\cite{ColcombetF16}).
 We refer to Subsection~\ref{subsec:complexity_parity} for a discussion on the use of this model for solving parity games.

 In a good-for-games automaton non-determinism can be resolved on the fly, only by considering the word read so far.
 For GFSG automata, this property is only required for words in $\Omega^{\mid n}$.

 \begin{defi}[Good-for-small-games automata] An automaton $\auto$ is $(n,\Omega)$-GFSG if it satisfies $\Omega$, and moreover, there exists a state $q_0$ and a partial map $\sigma_\auto : C^+ \to Q$ such that for all $c_0 c_1 \dots \in \Omega^{\mid n}$, $q_0 c_0 q_1 \dots$ defines an infinite path in $\auto$ with $q_i = \sigma_\auto(c_0 \dots c_{i-1})$ for all $i \geq 1$. \end{defi}